biobakery/sfle/readme.md

 Each step represents one or a few modules, and each module runs exactly one command to generate a new output.
 Normalizing an input file creates one new, normalized output file.
 Combining two files might require creating two intermediate files and then joining them into another new output file.

-Please note, projects are typically each stored in their own separate Mercurial repository.
-The SflE package includes several demonstration projects, but these are atypical.
-You should generally hg init your own new projects and then hg push them to their own remote repositories possibly hosted by a site like [Bitbucket](https://bitbucket.org).

 SflE defines commands within modules, and assembles modules into workflows, using the [SCons](http://www.scons.org/) build system.
 [SCons](http://www.scons.org/), like [make](http://www.gnu.org/software/make/manual/make.html), is a dependency-based "language" in which rules are descriptive, not imperative.